Seymurhh/seymur/content/project/scikit/index.md

 - Ensured VR compatibility and usability in a classroom setting (supporting Oculus Quest and desktop VR).

 ### 🚀 Impact
-- Enabled over 100 students to access complex manufacturing and testing processes virtually.
+- Enabled over 100 students to access manufacturing and testing processes virtually.
 - Provided a **cost-effective and scalable alternative** to physical lab access.
 - Improved student engagement and conceptual understanding in courses like **mechanical design, manufacturing processes, and materials testing**.